 Debt-raising costs are the administrative costs and other charges incurred by businesses when obtaining finance.
-Debt-raising costs should only include direct costs, which will be compensated in proportion to the average annual debt issuance.
+Debt-raising costs should include only direct costs, which will be compensated in proportion to the average annual debt issuance.

-Section 2.9.8 of the market procedure set debt issuance costs at 0.125 per cent of the amount of debt.
+Section 2.9.8 of the current market procedure sets debt issuance costs at 0.125 per cent of the amount of debt.
 This parameter is to be reviewed every five years.

-For the 2020 BRCP calculation, AEMO used an allowance of 0.125 per cent for debt issuance costs.74
+For the 2020 BRCP calculation, AEMO used an allowance of 0.125 per cent for debt issuance costs.